The simplest and most maddeningly complex way to go to Oblivion was simply to cease to be here, and begin to be there.

 Table of contents

-❖ Note: the essays on this site can be read in any order, and are meant to be accessible to any reader, regardless of how familiar they are with the source material.
+❖ Note: the essays on this site are meant to be accessible to any reader, regardless of how familiar they are with the source material.
 The essays contain details that could be considered spoilers; however, Oblivion isn't a game about amazing plot twists.
 If you're reading this site from the perspective of someone who hasn't played Oblivion yet, I would say that you should only stop reading if you want to get into the game completely cold, or if you are going through a particular storyline right in this moment.